Dreaming381/Latios-Framework-Documentation/Core/Sub-Systems.md

 ## New Scene Callback

-When using the scene management system, a Subsystem can receive a callback when a new scene is created by overriding `OnNewScene()`.
+When using the scene management system, a `SubSystem` can receive a callback when a new scene is created by overriding `OnNewScene()`.
 The order these functions are called do not reflect the system order.
-This callback happens during the scene switching frame.
+This callback happens after the subscenes have been loaded and the blackboard entities have been merged.

 ## Custom Update Criteria